rodartha/ColorPalette/README.md

 Make sure you have python installed on your machine

 ## Step 2)
-navigate into the main directory ColorPallete and create a python virtual environment as follows:
+navigate into the main directory ColorPalette and create a python virtual environment as follows:
 ```
 python3 -m venv env
 ```